Corporate Philanthropy: The Ultimate Guide to Giving

 Corporate Philanthropy Definition

-Corporate philanthropy is the act of a corporation or business promoting the welfare of others, generally through charitable donations of funds or time.
+The act of a corporation or business promoting the welfare of others, generally through charitable donations of funds or time

 How can corporate philanthropy help nonprofits?

-Corporate philanthropy helps nonprofits through various methods of support, such as corporate matching gift programs and volunteer grants.
+Corporate giving helps nonprofits through various methods of support, such as matching gift programs and volunteer grants.
 The impact of donations and volunteering for nonprofits can be drastically increased with the help of corporate programs.

 How can corporate philanthropy help businesses?

-Corporate philanthropy fosters employee engagement and generates business value.
-When businesses participate in corporate philanthropy, they are creating a positive public image for themselves, enhancing their relationships with consumers, and creating a positive work environment.
+Corporate philanthropy is an essential business function that helps support communities where companies are based, foster employee engagement, and generate business value.
+Companies that participate are also able to create a positive public image for themselves, enhancing their relationships with consumers, and cultivating a positive work environment.

 What is the difference between corporate philanthropy and corporate social responsibility?

-While they may seem similar, corporate social responsibility describes the overall attitude of an organization toward society at large, while corporate philanthropy is a narrower form of corporate social responsibility.
+Although they may seem similar, corporate social responsibility (or CSR) describes the overall attitude of an organization toward society at large, while corporate philanthropy is a narrower form of social responsibility and encompasses the acts a company takes to promote social good, largely through nonprofit giving.

 Types of Corporate Philanthropy